Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

 \subsubsection{Supervised CNNs}

-Supervised CNNs are the most commonly used network in appearance-based gaze estimation~\cite{Zhang_2015_CVPR, liu_2020_iccpr,mahanama_2020_AH,lemley_2019_TCE}. \fref{fig:feature} also shows the typical architecture of supervised gaze estimation CNN.
+Supervised CNNs are the most commonly used networks in appearance-based gaze estimation~\cite{Zhang_2015_CVPR, liu_2020_iccpr,mahanama_2020_AH,lemley_2019_TCE}. \fref{fig:feature} shows the typical architecture of supervised gaze estimation CNN.
 The network is trained using image samples with ground truth gaze directions.
-The gaze estimation problem is essentially learning a mapping function from raw images to the human gaze.
-Therefore, similar to the computer vision tasks~\cite{He_2016_CVPR}, the deeper CNN architecture usually achieves better performance.
-A number of CNN architectures, which have been proposed for typical computer vision tasks, also show great success in gaze estimation task,~\eg, LeNet~\cite{Zhang_2015_CVPR}, AlexNet~\cite{Zhang_2017_CVPRW}, VGG~\cite{Zhang_2017_tpami}, ResNet18~\cite{Kellnhofer_2019_ICCV} and ResNet50~\cite{Zhang_2020_ECCV}.
-Besides, some well-designed modules also help to improve the estimation accuracy~\cite{Chen_2019_ACCV,Cheng_2020_AAAI,zhuang_2021_IAEAC,bublea_2020_ISETC} ,~\eg, Chen~\etal propose to use dilated convolution to extract features from eye images~\cite{Chen_2019_ACCV}, Cheng~\etal propose an attention module for fusing two eye features~\cite{Cheng_2020_AAAI}.
+The gaze estimation problem is essentially learning a mapping function from raw images to human gaze.
+Therefore, similar to other computer vision tasks~\cite{He_2016_CVPR}, the deeper CNN architecture usually achieves better performance.
+A number of CNN architectures that have been proposed for typical computer vision tasks also show great success in gaze estimation task,~\eg, LeNet~\cite{Zhang_2015_CVPR}, AlexNet~\cite{Zhang_2017_CVPRW}, VGG~\cite{Zhang_2017_tpami}, ResNet18~\cite{Kellnhofer_2019_ICCV} and ResNet50~\cite{Zhang_2020_ECCV}.
+Besides, some well-designed modules also help to improve the estimation accuracy~\cite{Chen_2019_ACCV,Cheng_2020_AAAI,zhuang_2021_IAEAC,bublea_2020_ISETC}.
+Chen~\etal use a dilated convolution to extract features from eye images~\cite{Chen_2019_ACCV}.
+Cheng~\etal propose an attention module for fusing two eye features~\cite{Cheng_2020_AAAI}.
+Cheng~\etal integrate the CNN and the transformer encoder~\cite{vaswani2017attention} to improve the estimation performance~\cite{cheng2021gaze}.